damirkusar/generator-catena-angular-meteor-material/README.md

 ```bash
 meteor --test
 ```
-- It takes some time to start the mirrors, it's faster for unit test than for integration tests
+- It takes some time to start the mirrors, it's faster for unit tests than for integration tests

 ## Feedback & Improvements